 The Company is expanding its focus in the rail industry to encompass passenger transportation and was awarded a large, multi-year contract with a national rail carrier.
-The Company anticipates that it will manufacture a two-RIP solution for the carrier in 2023 and, along with a long-term services agreement complete delivery during the second quarter of 2023.
+The Company anticipates that it will manufacture a two-RIP solution for the carrier in 2023 or early 2024, with a long-term services agreement commencing upon delivery of the system.